This post may contain affiliate links.

 The amount is stress on the body is hard to capture, since it involves multiple elements.
 InteractiveSquash, a company that manufactures interactive squash courts, tracked several professional squash players.
 To give you an idea of the amount of stress on the body, consider this: move 49 meters for every point in a game that lasts 100 points while hitting the ball 1000 times.
 This seems a lot more impressive than 5 kilometers in 97 minutes, I would say!

 Let’s compare this to another racket sport, tennis.
-In this caseOpens in a new tab., the professional tennis player that was tracked moved 3.6 kilometers in 288 minutes.
+In this case, the professional tennis player that was tracked moved 3.6 kilometers in 288 minutes.
 When comparing these two examples, squash seems more stressful on the body, but wait until you hear the amount of time these two players were actually moving.
 While the squash player was active 60% of the duration of the match, the tennis player was only 15% of the time!

 What physiological capabilities are needed for squash?